-Discussion
+Limitation of the map

+Limitations of the mapping process.
+While a comprehensive search strategy was developed and employed for this systematic map, it is essential to acknowledge the omission of relevant studies may have occurred, as the search string developed for this systematic map comprised of a combination of general and specific terms relevant to the topic.
+Our search string initially returned with a large number of non-relevant literature, as we intended to capture as many relevant literatures as possible.
+Including more specific terms for future searches on database may assist in capturing a boarder spectrum of articles.
+Despite that, we believe our search string has successfully captured a board spectrum of articles available, enabling the mapping of evidence base.

-Here research effort was found for climate change in subtropical ecosystems has increased over the past 2 decades, with most evidence now available from the period 2020-2024.
-Research has focused in 3 main provinces in Asia Pacific and Mediterranean Sea, and 7 provinces in Australia.
+Conclusions.
+In systematic mapping of the literature, we found that research effort on climate change in subtropical ecosystems has increased over the past two decades, with most evidence now available from the period 2020-2024.
+Research has focused on three main provinces in Asia Pacific and Mediterranean Sea, and seven provinces in Australia.
 Studies have predominately been led by researchers associated with developed nation institutions (61.5% of studies).
 Research has predominantly investigated the impact of climate change to corals within the orders Scleractinian and Alcyonacea.
 12.1 % of researchers were found to have reported on climate events using the DHW (degree heating weeks metric) with 8.8% reporting on events applying the MHW metric (marine heat wave).
 While research effort for the impacts of climate change on subtropical corals and coral reefs has lagged behind that of tropical regions, evidence on impact and responses of subtropical systems is increasingly rapidly.
-There is also an apparent increase in evidence-base for the subtropics is likely be aligned with records of severe (or extreme) climate and weather events now impacting these regions, with 18.7% of the identified research here coming from studies reporting during events associated with ecological scale events such as coral bleaching, kelp losses, seagrass losses and anomalously high sea surface temperatures.
+This apparent increase in evidence-base for the subtropics is likely be aligned with records of severe (or extreme) climate and weather events now impacting these regions, with 18.7% of the identified research coming from studies reporting during events associated with ecological scale events such as coral bleaching, kelp losses, seagrass losses and anomalously high sea surface temperatures.

 Study type and timeline of evidence.
-More of the studies identified here are observational or have components of observational (defined here as studies that collect data by observing the subjects in their natural settings) (59.3% of studies) associated with recorded extreme/severe climate events, and experimental studies as the second most prevalent study type (47.3%).
-Throughout the years of publications, there is no apparent shift in dominance of experimental (29 out of 61, 47.5% of studies between 2010-2020) or observational (39 out of 61, 62.9% of studies between 2010-2020) studies reported before 2020, with both types of study being published at a similar rate throughout those years.
+We find that a majority of studies (50 studies) are observational or have components of observational (defined here as studies that collect data by observing the subjects in their natural settings) (59.3% of studies), were associated with recorded extreme/severe climate events.
+Other help were experimental studies as the second most prevalent study type (47.3%).
+There is no apparent shift in dominance of experimental (29 out of 61, 47.5% of studies between 2010-2020) or observational (39 out of 61, 62.9% of studies between 2010-2020) studies reported before 2020, with both types of study being published at a similar rate throughout those years.
 However, from 2020 onwards, the number of observational studies (17 out of 30, 56.7% after 2020) began to level out with experimental studies (12 out of 30, 40% of studies) for evidence reports.